 \section{Prompt Balancing Loss}

 During the training stage of our DMP method, we adopt a prompt balancing loss to prevent the gate from selecting only a few specific prompts, a problem known as mode collapse.
-The prompt balancing loss is inspired by the balancing loss used in mixture-of-experts.
-Our prompt balancing loss includes the importance loss, which ensures prompts are selected uniformly within a batch, and the load balancing loss, which prevents the existence of unselected prompts in a batch.
-When defining the $n$-th prompt gating in the $i$-th DiT-block layer as $g^i_n$, the formulations of the importance loss and load balancing loss are as follows:
+The prompt balancing loss is inspired by the balancing loss used in mixture-of-experts~\cite{shazeer2017outrageously}.
+Our prompt balancing loss includes the load loss, which prevents the existence of unselected prompts, and the importance loss, which ensures the selected prompts have uniform weights.
+When defining the $n$-th prompt gating weights in the $i$-th DiT-block layer as $g^i_n$, the formulations of the load balancing loss and importance loss are as follows:

-where $L$ is the total number of DiT block layers, $N$ is the total number of prompts, $\epsilon$ is $1e^-5$ to prevent division by zero, and $I$ is the indicator function that counts the number of elements satisfying the condition $(g^i_n>0)$.
+where $L$ is the total number of DiT block layers, $N$ is the total number of prompts, $\epsilon$ is $1e^{-5}$ to prevent division by zero, and $\mathbb{I}$ is the indicator function that counts the number of elements satisfying the condition $(g^i_n<0)$.
 The importance loss uses the squared coefficient of variation, which makes the variance value robust against the mean value.
-With these prompt balancing losses, we regularize the prompt selection in the gate, ensuring that there are few unselected prompts, as shown in Fig. 5 of main manuscript.
+With these prompt balancing losses, we regularize the prompt selection in the gate, ensuring that there are few unselected prompts, as shown in Fig. \ref{fig:prompt_activation} of main manuscript.